 What the 500 Does Right

-Even with the crash tests and pedestrian safety standards that dictate much of the design of new cars today, the FIAT 500 manages to both pay homage to the original Cinquecento of the 1960s and look hip, trendy and modern.
-The driving experience is a similar story: today’s 500 easily captures the maneuverability and driving enjoyment of the original while providing up-to-date safety features like ABS and an available six-speed automatic.
+FIAT 500 manages to both pay homage to its lovable ancestors and look hip, trendy and modern.
+The driving experience is a similar story: today’s 500 easily captures the maneuverability and driving enjoyment of vintage FIATs while providing up-to-date features that buyers expect, like a six-speed automatic transmission.

 The 500’s 1.4-liter engine produces 101 horsepower in base form, and 135 horses in the Turbo model.
 Either way, the distinctive exhaust note and precise steering are pleasant companions on any journey.
-Pushing the Sport button on the dash noticeable sharpens both the steering and throttle response, so even though the 500 isn’t the fastest thing on the road, it’s certainly fun to drive.
+Pushing the Sport button on the dash noticeable sharpens both the steering and throttle response.
+Even though the 500 isn’t the fastest thing on the road, it’s certainly fun to drive.

 Our Verdict: FIAT 500

-Bells and whistles on the surface are nice, but in this case, it’s what’s underneath that really counts.
+Bells and whistles on the surface are nice, but it’s character that really counts.